ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 (2) a base SS3 model configuration to assess that truth, also known as the estimation model or method (EM);
-and (3) a set of plain-text files (case files) describing alternative model configurations and deviations from these base models.
+and (3) a set of plain-text files (case files) describing alternative model configurations and deviations from these base models (e.g. different fishing mortality or $M$ trajectories).
 We refer to each unique combination of OM, EM, and case files as a scenario.
 Scenarios are usually run for multiple iterations, possibly with each iteration having unique process and observation error.
 An `ss3sim` simulation therefore refers to the combination of all scenarios and iterations.

-The `run_ss3sim` function works by reading case-file arguments (e.g. arguments specifying a given $M$ trajectory over time) used to modify SS3 configuration files (`change` functions);
+The `run_ss3sim` function works by modifying SS3 configuration files as specified in the case-file arguments (`change` functions);
 running the OM;
-sampling from the time-series of true population dynamics with fishery dependent and independent surveys (`sample` functions);
+sampling from the time-series of true population dynamics (`sample` functions);
-running the EM;
+running the EM to get maximum-likelihood estimates of parameters and derive quantities;
 and synthesizing the output
 for easy data manipulation and visualization
 (`get` functions) (Figure 1).